 This injury is painful, can cause night pain, and is more common after age 50.
 Pain and weakness with overhead lifting and resisted external rotation of the arms are associated with this condition.

 Sometimes an injury like bracing for a fall can result in a labral tear.
-The labrum can be vulnerable to overuse like repetitive weight training and cumulative wear and tear associated with certain types of work.
+The labrum can be vulnerable to overuse like repetitive weight training, throwing, and wear and tear associated with certain types of work.

 This should be considered if the shoulder is painful and stiff.
 Some medical conditions like diabetes have been associated with this condition.
 It can sometimes take months for this problem to improve.